Why is this important?

 How are we helping?

 The European Commission provides around €200 million every year to support humanitarian health programmes.
-This amounts to up to 30% of global humanitarian health funding.
+This accounts for 20% to 30% of global humanitarian health funding.

-Recent examples of operations include providing direct assistance to containing the spread of the Ebola virus across West Africa, and running a vaccination campaign against polio in Ukraine.
-The European Commission's Civil Protection and Humanitarian Aid department also provides free health care, treatment of severe and moderate malnutrition and access to safe water.
+Recent examples of operations include: improving access to primary health care, strengthening outbreak surveillance and response to vulnerable populations in conflict-affected areas of Yemen, and supporting adapted and culturally sensitive healthcare services to refugees and migrants in Turkey.
+The European Commission's Civil Protection and Humanitarian Aid Operations department also provides treatment of severe and moderate malnutrition and access to safe water.

 To help mobilise medical and public health teams and equipment for sudden emergencies, the Commission together with the countries participating in the EU Civil Protection Mechanism have launched the European Medical Corps.
 Countries can offer their specialised health units in support of populations hit by disasters inside and outside the EU.